hartwigmedical/scripts/datarequest/README.md

 HMF Data Request Guide
 =====

-This page provides information about the data you received within the context of a data request (DR) from Hartwig Medical Foundation.
+This page provides practical information on how to work with the data you received within the context of a data request (DR) from Hartwig Medical Foundation.

 More details on the methods used to generate the data you received can be found on a separate [Methods](./README_METHODS.md) page.

 ### Contents